grigoryvp/parabridge/README.rst

 pyparadox
 =========

-A simple python script that can read a paradox database into memory.
+A simple python daemon that can dynamically sync paradox database with SQLite database.

 Why?
 ====

-No such script exist.
-I use it to convert some old paradox table into SQLite.
+In order to work with legacy apps that only supports paradox databases, and reading paradox databases is very slow compared to SQLite.